Tenerife travel guide

 Airport Taxis: Taxis are located outside the terminal.
 There is a €1.70 airport supplement, and the average fare to Santa Cruz is around €18.

 Facilities: The terminal contains duty-free shopping, several restaurants, ATMs, a bank, a VIP lounge, and a business centre for conferences and meetings.

-Parking: There is a car park located directly opposite the terminal building.
+Parking: There is a car park located two-minutes away on foot from the terminal building.

-The bus service is run by TITSA and is operational all over the island, as well as within Santa Cruz and other towns.
+The bus service is run by Titsa and is operational all over the island, as well as within Santa Cruz and other towns.
 Holidaymakers using the bus frequently should purchase a Bono card.
-The card also includes discounted admission into many of the island's museums.
 Travellers can take a taxi anywhere on the island, but it is an expensive way to get around; hiring a car is a convenient and more cost-effective transport solution.
 Car rental outlets are available at the airport and major resorts in Tenerife, and same-day rentals shouldn't be a problem.

 The most popular time to visit Tenerife is in the summer months of May to September, when it is hot and dry, but the beaches can be enjoyed year round (although the sea may be too cold for swimming).

 - Bahamas The